Long Tail Keywords: What They Are and How to Benefit From Them for SEO

 Of course, the length of the search phrase is just a rule of thumb.
 In reality, long-tail keywords are named this way not because they are long, but because they come from the long tail of the search volume curve:

 The short tail consists of a small number of keywords with a high search volume.
 The long tail consists of a large number of keywords with a low search volume.
-And although long-tail keywords tend to be longer, and short-tail keywords tend to be shorter, the true distinction is search volume and not keyword length.
+And although long-tail keywords tend to be longer, and short-tail keywords tend to be shorter, the true distinction between long-tail and short-tail phrases is search volume and not keyword length.

 How common are long-tail keywords?

 We've analyzed 24 million keywords from our database to learn more about the role of long-tail keywords in search.
-The first thing we’ve looked at was keyword diversity.
-Turns out, one- and two-word queries comprise only a quarter of our database, while the majority of our database consists of three-, four-, and five-word queries:
+The first thing we've looked at was keyword diversity.
+Turns out, short tail (one- and two-word) queries comprise only a quarter of our database, while the majority of our database consists of long tail (three-, four-, and five-word) queries:

-But the situation is very different when we look at search volumes.
+But the situation is very different when we look at search volumes, which you cannot ignore when it comes to SEO.
 Here, we can see that one- and two-word keywords pull over 65% of all search volume.
 And the search volume drops dramatically as keywords grow longer:

 Lastly, we've looked at the distribution of keywords by the number of searches.
 Turns out, over 80% of queries are searched fewer than 10 times per month.